Geoff Gray

-Geoff Gray (born November 8, 1994) is a professional Canadian football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was drafted eighth overall in the 2017 CFL Draft by the Blue Bombers.
+Geoff Gray (born November 8, 1994) is a Canadian professional football offensive lineman.
+He was drafted eighth overall in the 2017 CFL draft by the Winnipeg Blue Bombers.
 He played U Sports football for the Manitoba Bisons.

 Professional career

 Green Bay Packers

 Gray signed with the Green Bay Packers as an undrafted free agent on May 5, 2017.
 He was waived by the Packers on September 2, 2017.

 New York Jets

 On September 4, 2017, Gray was signed to the New York Jets' practice squad.

 Cleveland Browns

 On December 13, 2017, Gray was signed by the Cleveland Browns off the Jets' practice squad.
+He was on the team's active roster for the final three weeks of the regular season but did not play any.
 He was waived on August 28, 2018.

 Winnipeg Blue Bombers

 On October 15, 2018, Gray signed with the Winnipeg Blue Bombers through to the 2020 CFL season.
-He played in his first professional game on November 3, 2018 against the Edmonton Eskimos, which was his only game played that year.
+He played in his first professional game on November 3, 2018, against the Edmonton Eskimos, which was his only game played that year.
 In the 2019 season, he started the first 12 games of the season as Winnipeg began with a 9–3 record.
 After Patrick Neufeld returned from injury, Gray was a back-up offensive linemen and spent most of the remainder of the season on the injured list.
 Despite not playing in the 107th Grey Cup, Gray became a Grey Cup champion after the Blue Bombers defeated the Hamilton Tiger-Cats in the title game.

 Gray signed a one-year contract extension with the Blue Bombers on January 8, 2021.
+He played in the Grey Cup that year as a member of the Bombers second consecutive championship team (2020 cancelled due to pandemic).
+In 2022 and 2023, he was a member of the Grey Cup finalist, Bombers, runners up to the Toronto Argonauts and Montreal Alouettes.